keithrozario/aws_lambda_for_python_developers/docs/02_event_and_context.md

 * An event from cloudwatch
 * .... and the list goes on...

 Each event will have a different format and carry different payloads, but the pattern is always the same.
-The lambda function is triggered, it will inspect it's event and perform a logic on the event before returning and terminating.
+The lambda function is triggered, it will inspect its event and perform a logic on the event before returning and terminating.

-Now that we've covered `event`, let's move onto `context`s
+Now that we've covered `event`, let's move onto `context`.

 ## Context

-`context` is a Python Class that implements methods and has attributes.
+`context` is a Python objects that implements methods and has attributes.
 It's main role is to provide information about the current execution environment.
+Unlike `event`, the methods and properties of the `context` object remain the same regardless of the lambda was invoked or triggered.

 ### Context methods